jpreardon/good-morning-display/WORKLOG.md

 - Move forecast get call to a promise
 - Remove moment.js reference fixes #14

+I used promises here, I think that's right, they are working, but not 100% as expected.
+I tried adding a .catch, but it always runs, even when there are no errors.
+I think it's good enough for now, but I there might be issues down the road.
+Hopefully, I'll have more experience with creating promises by then.
+Progress not perfection, right?
+I consider issue #13 fixed.

 ### 2020-04-17

 Doing some clean-up work on the wind indicator...